sien99/next-redux-saga/README.md

 ## Instruction
 #### Please implement the job list page as per design (job-list-design.jpg). <br/>

-Use this git repository as a starter kit.
+Please fork and use this git repository as a starter kit.
 This has been created using [Next.js](https://nextjs.org/), project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 Node Version: v16.0.0